Ethylene-vinyl acetate

+Ethylene-vinyl acetate (EVA), also known as poly(ethylene-vinyl acetate) (PEVA), is an elastomeric copolymer of ethylene and vinyl acetate that produces materials which are "rubber-like" in softness and flexibility.
+The material has good clarity and gloss, low-temperature toughness, stress-crack resistance, hot-melt adhesive waterproof properties, and resistance to UV radiation.
+EVA has a distinctive vinegar-like odor and is competitive with rubber and vinyl polymer products in many electrical applications.

-Ethylene-vinyl acetate (EVA), also known as poly(ethylene-vinyl acetate) (PEVA), is a copolymer of ethylene and vinyl acetate.
-The weight percent of vinyl acetate usually varies from 10 to 50%, with the remainder being ethylene.
-There are three different types of EVA copolymer, which differ in the vinyl acetate (VA) content and the way the materials are used.
+The types of EVA copolymers differ in the vinyl acetate (VA) content and the way the materials are used.
+The weight percent of vinyl acetate usually varies from 1 to 40%, with the remainder being ethylene.
+Many properties of the copolymer are determined by the VA content, although the glass transition temperature is relatively invariant at -25 to -30 °C.

-The EVA copolymer which is based on a low proportion of VA (approximately up to 4%) may be referred to as vinyl acetate modified polyethylene.
+EVA copolymer which is based on a low proportion of VA (approximately up to 4%) may be referred to as vinyl acetate modified polyethylene.
 It is a copolymer and is processed as a thermoplastic material – just like low-density polyethylene.
 It has some of the properties of a low-density polyethylene but increased gloss (useful for film), softness and flexibility.
 The material is generally considered non-toxic.

-The EVA copolymer which is based on a medium proportion of VA (approximately 4 to 30%) is referred to as thermoplastic ethylene-vinyl acetate copolymer and is a thermoplastic elastomer material.
+EVA copolymer which is based on a medium proportion of VA (approximately 4 to 30%) is referred to as thermoplastic ethylene-vinyl acetate copolymer and is a thermoplastic elastomer material.
 It is not vulcanized but has some of the properties of a rubber or of plasticized polyvinyl chloride particularly at the higher end of the range.
 Both filled and unfilled EVA materials have good low temperature properties and are tough.
 The materials with approximately 11% VA are used as hot-melt adhesives.

-The EVA copolymer which is based on a high proportion of VA (greater than 60%) is referred to as ethylene-vinyl acetate rubber.
+EVA copolymer which is based on a high proportion of VA (greater than 60%) is referred to as ethylene-vinyl acetate rubber.

-EVA is an elastomeric polymer that produces materials which are "rubber-like" in softness and flexibility.
-The material has good clarity and gloss, low-temperature toughness, stress-crack resistance, hot-melt adhesive waterproof properties, and resistance to UV radiation.
-EVA has a distinctive vinegar-like odor and is competitive with rubber and vinyl polymer products in many electrical applications.